-Earlier this year, I wrote two blog posts about traveling to and returning from the Toastmasters District 59 International Speech Contest in Düsseldorf, Germany.
+Earlier this year, I wrote a post about the Toastmasters District 59 International Speech Contest in Düsseldorf, Germany.
 My run in the contest ended with a silver medal in the fourth round of six.
-But last week, a world champion was selected from the ten contestants who made it to the final round.
+But last week, a world champion emerged from the ten contestants who made it to the final round.

 The winner is Mark Hunter, a 58-year old primary school principle in Brisbane, Australia.
-In front of 1,500 people in Mashantucket, Connecticut, he was awarded first prize in a contest which 30,000 people from around the world had entered at the beginning of the year.
+In front of 1,500 people in Mashantucket, Connecticut, he won first prize in a contest which 30,000 people from around the world had entered at the beginning of the year.

 Mark’s speech, entitled “A Sink Full of Green Tomatoes”, recounts an important lesson that he learned in his grandmother’s kitchen, and how it helped him approach life following a water-skiing accident that left him confined to a wheel chair at the age of 22.

-Winning the contest took commitment and tenacity, and not only because of the physical challenges that Mark faces.
+Winning the contest took commitment and tenacity, and not only because of the physical challenges that Mark Hunter faces.
 Prior to this year, he had been a finalist twice in the World Championship, taking third place in 2007.
 It takes special character to make it that far, come so close, and then commit to the arduous process of doing it all again.
 Well done, Mark!
-Congratulations on many levels.

-We’ll let Mark have the last word in today’s post.
-The text of his winning speech is set out below:
+We’ll let Mark Hunter have the last word in today’s post.
+You can read the text of his winning speech below.